Quantum 1/f noise: Other noise data sets

 It has also recently been claimed that 1/f noise has been seen in higher ordered self constructing functions, as well as complex systems, both biological, chemical, and physical.

 The theory

 The basic derivation of quantum 1/f was made by Peter Handel, a theoretical physicist at the University of Missouri–St. Louis, and published in Physical Review A, in August 1980.

 Several hundred papers have been published by many authors on Handel's quantum theory on 1/f noise, which is a new aspect of quantum mechanics.
 They verified, applied, and further developed the quantum 1/f noise formulas.
 Aldert van der Ziel, the nestor of the electronic noise field, verified and applied it in many devices and systems, together with dozens of his PhD students.
 It is described in the last of his 12 books: "Noise in electronic devices and circuits" published by Wiley in 1986.
 He also updated and generalized many verifications, practical applications, etc., in his authoritative 1988 review "Unified Description of 1/f Noise" in Proceedings of IEEE.

 Denials of the theory

+In 1986 and 1987, two independent groups of theorists of the field had concluded that Handel's theory explaining the quantum 1/f effect was incorrect for both physical and mathematical reasons.
+The groups were: